-The Spacecraft will contain three communications systems.
+The Spacecraft contained three communications systems.
 One is transmit-only while the other two are transceivers:

-The spacecraft will contain an active attitude control system.
+The spacecraft contained an active attitude control system.
 All antennas are patch designs, fixed-body mounted, nadir-facing.

 The satellite was to be launched on the maiden flight of the Super-Strypi rocket from Hawaii into a 415 km × 490 km polar orbit, but was lost in a launch failure.

 |Power:||4 deployable fixed solar arrays, batteries|

 |Orbit:||415 km × 490 km, 94.7° (planned)|

 |Supernova-Beta||2015-F03||04.11.2015||Kau LP-41||F||Super-Strypi||with HiakaSat, STACEM, Argus, EDSN 1, EDSN 2, EDSN 3, EDSN 4, EDSN 5, EDSN 6, EDSN 7, EDSN 8, PrintSat|